stormchaserroleplaying/stormchaserRPG/Talents/Warlock/index.md

 If you lose the talisman, you can perform a 1-hour ceremony to receive a replacement from your patron.
 This ceremony can be performed during a short or long rest, and it destroys the previous amulet.
 The talisman turns to ash when you die.

-#### Pact of the Tome
-Your patron gives you a grimoire called a Book of Shadows.
-When you gain this feature, choose any three cantrips from the arcane or divine list.
-While the book is on your person, you can cast those cantrips at will.
-They don’t count against your number of cantrips known.
-If they don’t appear on the arcan spell list, they are nonetheless arcane spells for you.

-If you lose your Book of Shadows, you can perform a 1-hour ceremony to receive a replacement from your patron.
-This ceremony can be performed during a short or long rest, and it destroys the previous book.
-The book turns to ash when you die.

 ### Unchained

 <div style="margin-top:-10px;"></div>